‘It may take days.’ Election experts warn voters to be patient with results this year

 Different rules in each state

-Kansas and Missouri illustrate why races in some states can be called early and others might require more time.
+Kansas and Missouri illustrate why some states can be called early, while others might require more time.

-Missouri expanded options to vote by mail or absentee because of the pandemic.
+Missouri expanded options to vote by mail or absentee in the face of the pandemic.
 While some categories of voters face a notarization requirement, demand has been high.
 A week before Election Day, roughly one in seven Missouri voters had already cast a ballot.

 A large number of mail ballots have already arrived at election offices around the state.
 Roughly one-third of registered voters in Kansas had already cast their ballots either in person or by mail as of Friday morning.